cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 - `name` {{<type>}}string{{</type>}} {{<prop-meta>}}required{{</prop-meta>}}
   - The name of the queue to create.
 - `--delivery-delay-secs` {{<type>}}number{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}
   - How long a published message should be delayed for, in seconds.
-Must be a positive integer.
+Must be between 0 and 42300.
 - `--message-retention-period-secs` {{<type>}}number{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}
   - How long to retain a message, in seconds.
 Must be between 60 and 1209600.